Setup Multinode Elasticsearch 8.x Cluster

 sysctl -p

-Elasticsearch sets the heap size to 1GB by default.
-As a rule of thump, set Xmx to no more than 50% of your physical RAM but not more than 32GB.
+Elasticsearch usually sets the heap size automatically based on the role of the node.
+However, if you want to go with manual configuration, as a rule of thump, set Xmx to no more than 50% of your physical RAM.
 Any custom JVM settings should be placed under /etc/elasticsearch/jvm.options.d.

 echo -e "-Xms1g\n-Xmx1g" > /etc/elasticsearch/jvm.options.d/jvm.options